VH1 Star Emerges ‘Bloody Mess’ After Monkey Attack In Thailand — Kamal Givens Seen On Video Screaming In Pain

 With only one day left on the documentary they were in Thailand filming, it wasn’t clear as to whether Kamal was going to join them to finish up that last day or not.
 It looks as if Kamal is lucky to be alive, or so his friend Ricky suggested.

 While monkeys look like cute animals, and as a kid you might have even wanted your own pet monkey, these wild animals are not always as adorable as they appear.
-According to the Express, in an article they published back in 2015, a man was literally stoned to death by a group of monkeys.
+According to the Express, in an article they published back in 2015, a man was literally stoned to death by a group of monkeys in a series of attacks on villagers in the area.

 The monkey attacks, which happened in a town in India, ended up with three people dead and injuries to even more.
 One of the persons who died was at home when a group of “nuisance monkeys” that had become a problem in the Mirchai Gali region of the country got on the roof of his house.
 The monkeys dropped stones on the man from the roof and he was badly injured.
 He was rushed to the hospital but later died, making him the third monkey-related death in that region.